ome/www.openmicroscopy.org/_posts/2016-01-06-format-support.md

 The community has the power to change this situation.
 You are paying for these proprietary formats.
-You can condition your purchase, continued payment of support and maintenance fees, etc on:
+You can condition your purchase, continued payment of support and maintenance fees etc. on:

 - the delivery of a rational, well-designed, efficient, open format
 - use of open compression schemes